My GE Profile French Door Refrigerator Died After 3 Years of Use!

-I am sure that GE prefers that their servicemen give out this type of information in order to avoid this headache.
-(I am not putting blame on the service man, but on GE.)
-My husband refused to fix such this lemon and I had to agree with him even as I mourned my fridge.
+I am sure that GE prefers that their servicemen give this information to avoid this headache.
+(I am not blaming the serviceman but GE.)
+My husband refused to fix such a lemon, and I had to agree with him even as I mourned my fridge.

 There are those, usually those selling you the product, that will say: you see?
 You should have bought the extended warranty!
 Perhaps that's true, but frankly, I think it's criminal to buy such an expensive appliance only to be told that it's such a piece of crap that you'd better buy insurance.

 I am pretty angry at the fact that my GE Profile refrigerator